eriklumme/tutorials/simple-access-control-in-vaadin/simple-access-control-in-vaadin.md

 Instead, if the user is logged in, we forward the user to the `MainView`.
 No action is taken otherwise.

-Running the applicaiton now, you can see that the `MainView` is no longer accessible, and navigating to `http://localhost:8080` forwards you to the login view.
+Running the application now, you can see that the `MainView` is no longer accessible, and navigating to `http://localhost:8080` forwards you to the login view.

 ## Authenticating the user